 How to Help Your Vomiting Cat at Home

-For mild, occasional vomiting in an otherwise healthy cat, here's what you can do:
+For mild, occasional vomiting in an otherwise healthy cat, there's plenty you can do from home.

 1. Rest the Stomach

 Withhold food for 6-12 hours to let the stomach settle.
-Important: Don't withhold water—dehydration is a bigger risk than an empty stomach.
-Always provide fresh water.
+Don't withhold water, though.
+Dehydration is a bigger risk than an empty stomach, so always provide fresh water.

 2. Reintroduce Food Gradually